 If subsidiaries do not consider cash forecasting a critical process, this could mean trouble on the horizon

-Make sure that the reporting subsidiaries understand the importance of cash forecasting
+Ensure reporting subsidiaries understand the importance of cash forecasting

 Long-term cash forecasts

-If the long-term forecasts you are getting are unreliable, remember to instruct the reporting units to update their latest budgets and forecasts also to the cash forecast.
+The more reliable picture you have of your company’s long-term cash flows, the better you can optimize the balance sheet and lower funding costs.
+If the long-term forecasts you are receiving are unreliable, remember to instruct your reporting units to also update their latest budgets and forecasts to the cash forecast.

-Actuals tracking on different organizational levels
+Actuals-tracking across different organizational levels

-In addition to understanding the importance of cash forecasting, the reporting units need to have proper tools for forecasting.
-The quality of the forecasts from the subsidiaries will be improved if the groups can track the accuracy of their forecasts on a detailed level.
+In addition to understanding the importance of cash forecasting, reporting units need to have access to proper forecasting tools.
+The quality of the forecasts, from your subsidiaries, will be vastly improved if the groups can track the accuracy of their forecasts at a detailed level.

-Because of this, it is crucial that your forecasting application enables actuals monitoring on a per-transaction basis.
+Because of this, it is crucial that your forecasting solution enables actuals-monitoring on a per-transaction basis.
 The easiest way to build this detailed tracking is to import actual cash flows to the forecasts from your AP and AR systems.
-By utilizing the invoice IDs from the AP/AR, you can link actual cash flows with forecasted cash flows accurately.
+By utilizing the invoice IDs from the AP/AR, you can link actual cash flows with forecasted cash flows, easily & accurately.